pierrediedhiou/cybersecurity-journey/glossary.md

 - **NBT-NS** — NetBIOS Name Service, a Windows fallback name resolution protocol exploited by Responder to capture credentials on internal networks
+- **Null Scan** — An Nmap scan (-sN) that sends packets with no TCP flags set (all six flag bits are zero).
+Can bypass some firewalls and IDS systems
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption